Wodan58/joy1/doc/JOYimplJOY.md

 CORRECT_INHAS_COMPARE
 ---------------------

 This definition would break `grmtst.joy` and that is not allowed.
-A redefinition in `grmtst.joy` is used; all comparison operators now use the Compare function.
+All comparison operators now use the Compare function and a redefinition of `in` in `grmtst.joy` is no longer necessary.

 Existing changes
 ================